 Things to Do in Spencer

 Have a picnic, go hiking and mountain biking, or snowmobiling at the 965-acre Spencer State Forest.
 Take riding lessons or sign children up for summer camp at Camp Marshall Equestrian Center.
 Visit Burncoat Pond Wildlife Sanctuary to see local wildlife like beavers, otters, and migratory birds.
 Join a bowling league, host a birthday party, or play arcade games at Bayberry Bowling Center.
-Stop by Five Loaves Bakery for a coffee and croissant, Baked Mac & Cheese, or to attend a three course pop-up dinner event.
+Stop by Chef Sau for Scallion Pancakes, Velvet Chicken Corn Soup, or Beef Moo Shi.
 Order Chowder, Baked Stuffed Haddock, and other home-cooked New England favorites at Charlie’s Diner.
-Or hang out at Dunnys Tavern, where you can catch local musicians and enjoy some cold beers.
+Or gab among friends while sipping on Prohibition-style cocktails from seasonal menus at Ethier’s Cafe.

 - Population: 41,486